 Concerns to ask an agent.

-Preparing to purchase or sell.
+Preparing to purchase or offer.

-How to Evaluate Real Estate Agents
+How to Vet Real Estate Agents

 Agent, Realtor or Broker?